TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 configuration to have:

 _Phase 1_. **Chaotic Exploration**
-* All participants add Orange notes to represent expected domain events (verbs in the past tense), and lilac notes to represent questions or questions or unknowns (specific discussions should be kept short at this time; our focus here is coverage).
+* All participants add _orange notes_ to represent expected domain events (verbs in the past tense), and _lilac notes_ to represent questions or unknowns (specific discussions should be kept short at this time; our focus here is coverage).

 _Phase 2_. **Timeline Enforcement**
-* Rearrange events to restrict them to a single timeline.
+* Events are rearranged to restrict them to a single timeline.
 This should result in further discussions and help identify gaps or unknowns.

 _Phase 3_. **Commands, People and Systems**
-* Blue notes are added to represent commands (imperatives), which may be called by external users or systems to generate the events.
+* _Blue notes_ are added to represent commands, which may be called by external users or systems to generate the events.
-* Pink notes are then added to represent external systems that may be used.
+* _Pink notes_ are then added to represent external systems that may be used.
-* Finally, yellow notes with a User icon are added to represent people that interact with the system.
+* Finally, _yellow notes_ with a User icon are added to represent people that interact with the system.

 _Phase 4_. **Explicit Walkthrough**
 * Different narrators take the lead for describing the behaviour for different portions of the system, for further review by other participants.

 _Phase 5_. **Identifying Aggregates**
-* We can use yellow notes to denote potential 'Aggregates'; that is, system entities that have their own identity id, sub-elements and transactional lifecycle.
+* We can use _yellow notes_ to denote potential 'Aggregates'; that is, system entities that have their own identity id, sub-elements and transactional lifecycle(we will be discussing these more in the next Tactical Patterns section).
 An example is Order, which will be required to have its own unique id for storage within a database, alongside its selected product items as attributes (which would also be persisted when an order is created or updated in a data store).

 _Phase 6_. **Problems and Opportunities**
-* Additional time for participants to add further questions (lilac notes), or **opportunities** (green notes).
+* Additional time for participants to add further questions (lilac notes), or **opportunities** (_green notes_).

 _Phase 7_. **Wrap up**
 * Ensure photos of the board are taken (and notes are kept if hard to ready from photos), to allow its referencing for analysis and modelling later.

-The following provides an example output from a remotely-run (using Miro) Event Storming session for The Better Store.
+The following provides an example output from a remotely-run (_using Miro_) Event Storming session for The Better Store.

 ![eventstorming-1](eventstorming-1.jpg)